Resources for Aspartyglucosaminuria (AGU)

 There is a growing body of research on A rare neurodegenerative lysosomal storage disease (LSD) characterized by developmental delay, psychomotor regression, worsening intellectual disability, gait disturbance, and shortened lifespan.
-There are currently no available treatments for AGU. and the various AGA gene A change in DNA that can cause disease. that cause it.
+There are currently no available treatments for AGU. and the various AGA gene variants that cause it.
 This research is intended to fuel advances for the AGU patient and healthcare community.

 Get to Know the AGU Community

 Rare Trait Hope Fund is an organization committed to raising funds and awareness of and to support and facilitate the development of a treatment and a cure for AGU.

 Suomen AGU ry is a Finnish AGU association for families and close relatives of people with AGU or those interested in AGU.

 ISMRD is the leading advocate for families worldwide affected by a A molecule made up of a carbohydrate and a protein that plays an essential role in the body, particularly in the body’s immune responses.
 Storage Disease.
 Through partnerships built with medicine, science and industry, we seek to detect and cure these diseases, and to provide a global network of support and information.
 We seek a future in which children with Glycoprotein Storage Diseases can be detected early, treated effectively, and go on to live long, healthy and productive lives.

 Rare Diseases Clinical Research Network is a group committed to advancing medical research on rare diseases by providing support for clinical studies and facilitating collaboration, study enrollment, and data sharing.

 Global Genes is an organization that helps to build awareness, educate the global community, and provide critical connections and resources that equip advocates to become activists for their rare diseases.